 Jason joined Watsi on December 21st, 2014.
 Six years ago, Jason joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Jason's most recent donation traveled 8,200 miles to support Baby Nejat, a baby boy from Ethiopia, to fund life-saving surgery for his birth condition.
+Jason's most recent donation traveled 8,700 miles to support Victor, a three-year-old boy from Tanzania, to fund corrective surgery.

 Baby Nejat is a sweet six-month-old boy from Ethiopia.
 He has one brother, a father who works as a laborer, and a mother who is a homemaker raising their two children.
 Baby Nejat loves playing and spending time with his parents and brother.
 Baby Nejat was born with an abnormality that leads to a complete or partial intestinal blockage, and needs to undergo a series of procedures to correct his condition.
 Baby Nejat's surgery is scheduled to take place on June 24th.
 Our medical partner, African Mission Healthcare Foundation (AMH), is requesting $1,500 to cover the total cost of Baby Nejat's procedure and care.
 After his recovery, Baby Nejat will no longer experience bowel dysfunction or be at risk of developing serious health complications in the future.
 His mom is optimistic, “After the operation, I believe my son will grow healthy.
 And I hope I will educate him and help him reach higher in life."